 5. Winter Park Scenic Boat Tour (Winter Park, FL)

 Just off Park Avenue, hop on a boat to explore the chain of lakes and canals that make up Winter Park.
-For just $14 per adult and $7 per child, Scenic Boat Tours take place every hour from 10 a.m. to 4 p.m. and are the perfect way to cool down as the weather heats up.
-Throughout your tour, you’ll visit three lakes and two canals, and the guide will share the history of Winter Park while introducing you to the local flora and fauna.
+For just $14 per adult and $7 per child, Scenic Boat Tours take place every hour from 10 a.m. to 4 p.m.
+It’s the perfect way to cool down as the weather heats up!
+Throughout your tour, you’ll visit three lakes and two canals.
+The guide will share the history of Winter Park while introducing you to the local flora and fauna.